Adongo/Leetcode-Solutions/README.md

 # Javascript-Leetcode
-This repo stores all my Javascript solutions for Leetcode problems
+This repo stores all my solutions for Leetcode problems

 <!---LeetCode Topics Start-->
 # LeetCode Topics